johnaoss/linkedin-api/README.md

 # GoLinkedinAPI [![GoDoc](https://godoc.org/github.com/johnaoss/golinkedinapi?status.svg)](https://godoc.org/github.com/johnaoss/golinkedinapi)

-This project functions as a Go wrapper for Linkedin's REST API.
-It currently services only the non-partnered content as I have not recieved word in regards to my Developer Partner application yet.
+This project functions as a pure Go interface for Linkedin's REST API.
+Currently, this provides a lightweight, documented interface to get a user's posts & profile data into a native marshallable Go struct.
+Requests are made secure by using OAuth2.0 authenticated requests to LinkedIn's servers.

 This was my first project written in Go, and so I'd love to hear your thoughts!